aquaticus/aquaticus.github.io/doc/zabbix.rst

 SNMP Component
 --------------

-ESPHome does not support SNMP out of the box.
+ESPHome doesn't support SNMP out of the box.
 But it provides a convenient way to integrate with external components.

 To add SNMP protocol to ESPHome device reference SNMP Component located in https://github.com/aquaticus/esphome, branch ``aquaticus-snmp``.